 - Quantum Leap.

-- The A-Team premiered in midseason in 1983 and ran successfully for five seasons before Cancellation.
-It still has a Cult fanbase and recently spawned a Movie some 27 years after its premiere.
+- The A-Team premiered in midseason in 1983 and ran successfully for five seasons before Cancellation, although it did have the advantage of going after the Super Bowl.
+It still has a Cult fanbase and spawned a Movie in 2010 (some 27 years after its premiere).

 - Grey's Anatomy